agilly/pi-radio-firmware/README.md

 ```bash
 sudo apt-get -y remove --auto-remove --purge wolfram-engine penguinpuzzle java-common minecraft-pi raspberrypi-artwork sonic-pi
 ```
-To remove all of them at once, use this README file:
+To remove all of them at once, download this README file and do some bash magic:

 ```bash
 grep apt README.md | source /dev/stdin